danbev/learning-ai/fundamentals/llama.cpp/README.md

 #### CUDA support
-If a GPU is available and the CUDA toolkit is installed llama.cpp can be built with cuBLAS support using the following commands:
+If a GPU is available and the CUDA toolkit is installed llama.cpp can be built with cuBLAS (CUDA Basic Linear Algebra Subroutine) support using the following
+commands:
 ```console
 $ make clean-llama
 $ make llama-cuda